rajshah21/rufus-ai-webscraper/README.md

   1) Visit https://brightdata.com/.
   2) Sign up for a free account.
   3) Navigate to Proxies and Scraping > Click Add > Select Scraping Browser.
-  4) Generate a web-crawling API key and save it.
+  4) Generate a web-crawling API key and save the Selenium API.
   5) Pass the API key directly in the ".scrape" function.

 ### Download the Llama Model Locally